defuse-protocol/docs/integration/distribution-channels/1click-api.md

 - SUCCESS — Funds are delivered to the specified destination chain/address.
 - INCOMPLETE_DEPOSIT — Deposit is received but below required bridge or quoted amount.
 - REFUNDED — If the swap is not completed, funds are automatically returned to the refund address.
+- FAILED - Swap failed due to the error.

 <figure>
   <img src="../../.gitbook/assets/distribution-channels/1cs_state_diagram_near_intents.png" alt="NEAR Intents 1Click Swap Statuses" width="400px">